Gracerosen/JavaScript-functions-to-power-a-small-guessing-game./README.md

 # JavaScript-functions-to-power-a-small-guessing-game.

+Here is some evidence i have of my projects in GitHub to share proof of my work with potential employers, and link it out on my CV.

-I have done this since 2010 following my CIW Certification and University project on my Music Technology first year in 2009.
-So i am not unfamiliar with hosting Interactive JavaScript Websites that combine HTML and CSS with JavaScript and use concepts to lay the foundation for adding interactivity to websites. and bridge the gap between learning JavaScript principles and applying JavaScript to real web development projects. i know all i need for front-end or back-end development using Javascript,HTML & CSS... it has not changed drastically in ten years since i first began learning and this project was a refresher.
+I have done Javascript, HTML, CSS and other development languages since 2010 following my CIW Certification and University project on my Music Technology first year in 2009.
+I used the skills a bit at work too since then, so i am not unfamiliar with hosting Interactive JavaScript Websites that combine HTML and CSS with JavaScript and use concepts to lay the foundation for adding interactivity to websites and bridge the gap into real web development projects so tha i know all i need for front-end or back-end development using Javascript,HTML & CSS... it has not changed drastically in ten years since i first began learning - this project was a refresher of thos skills as i went on to other work to learn about entrerprenurship, business, investment, care management and other things until coding became both popular and essential during the industrial revolution.

 Here is a completed version of what i will code as an example to get a sense of what i’ll be building: https://content.codecademy.com/PRO/independent-practice-projects/number-guesser/example/index.html